Theatre Performance Bluffton University

 Theatre at Bluffton University

-Interested in acting, stage production or working behind the scenes?
+Interested in acting, stage crew or live production?

-Bluffton’s theatre program stages two productions each year — one in the fall and one in the spring.
+Bluffton’s theatre program stages two productions each year—one in the fall semester and one in the spring.
 Students participate as performers, designers and crew members.
+There are also opportunities for paid positions in design and stage management.

 Why participate in the performing arts?